optakt/flow-dps/docs/architecture.md

 #### Validator

-The Validator components validates whether a given identifier is valid.
+The Validator component validates whether a given Rosetta identifier is valid.
 It can be used to validate blocks, networks, accounts, transactions and currencies.

 [Package documentation](https://pkg.go.dev/github.com/awfm9/flow-dps/rosetta/validator)